-Quarterly underwriting risk reports are prepared, covering the Company's most material risks.
+The Group Risk reporting system includes quarterly underwriting risk indicators covering CNP Assurances group's most material risks.
 These include surrender, morbidity (analysed by type of cover: temporary and permanent disability, health and long-term care), mortality, longevity and unemployment risks and risks related to Savings/Pensions financial options and guarantees (capital guarantees, guaranteed yield and transaction options).
 Focus reports may also be prepared on emerging risks, newly introduced products and strategic growth priorities.
 The market's view of topical issues or recent publications is also included.

-The underwriting risk reports are used to detect any deviations from the Company's risk profile to be submitted to the Underwriting Risk Committee and also to commission detailed analyses from the business units, which may be asked to step up their monitoring of certain risks and/or to make recommendations.
+The underwriting risk reports are used to detect any deviations from CNP Assurances group's risk profile to be submitted to the Underwriting Risk Committee and also to commission detailed analyses from the business units and Group functions, which may be asked to step up their monitoring of certain risks and/or to make recommendations.